TheVirus-Limiter/FileByType/README.md

-6 B, here's my program that will sort out all the files in your computer.
+Here's my program that will sort out all the files in your computer.
 Here are steps to download and use.

 1️⃣https://github.com/TheVirus-Limiter/FileByType/archive/main.zip ← Go to this link